donghuazhang98/artfetch/README.md

 • [Donghua Zhang](./team/donghuazhang.md)

 Overview:
-• We are creating a art website that users can post their art work on it, and they also can give comments on the art pieces.
+• We are creating a art website that users can post their art work on it.
 • Students with art major would use this website to apperciate and show the exhibitions.

-Requirement:
+Technique:
+• Javascript
+• HTML
+• SCSS
+• react
+• redux
+• react-router
+• Node.js
+• Firebase
+• MongoDB
-• Data storage
+• Ajax
 • Server-Side